 Gore-Tex fabric is a popular choice, but there are numerous other technical fabrics on the market which wick moisture away from the skin.
 Gore-Tex is a waterproof, breathable membrane which is bonded to an outer layer of fabric (two-layer clothing) and can also be bonded with an inner lining (three-layer fabric), which helps prevent abrasion of the membrane.
 Alternatively, some technical fabrics are coated with a water repellent, but this will wear off over time and the jacket must be re-sprayed when it becomes less effective at keeping out the rain.

 You will also need a woolen jumper or synthetic fleece zipped jacket.
 Fleece is manufactured from polyethylene terephthalate (PET), and comes in various weights suitable for different weather conditions.
 100 is best for base layers, 200 is suitable for cold conditions in temperate climates, and 300 is worn in extreme cold or alpine regions in winter.
 Fleece is breathable, light-weight, machine washable and quick-drying.
+Choose a fleece jacket from a reputable outdoor gear supplier, as cheap fleeces are not constructed of quality technical fabrics.

 Factors to consider include how susceptible you are to sunburn, how fragile your skin is, whether you can afford to go to work with scratches and scars on your legs, what the weather is like, and so on.